 So, how do you introduce this topic and set your students up for success?
-There are many really great ideas of how to execute these projects that are still “stick in the sand” simple.
+There are many really great ideas of how to execute these projects that are still plenty simple.
 In fact, I try to keep a Pinterest board full of these simple drawing ideas!
 Check it out!
-However, before we go into specific projects, I think there are some extra tips that you can use to help give yourself and your students the right frame of mind going in.
+However, before you decide on any specific projects, I think there are some extra tips that you can use to help give yourself and your students the right frame of mind going in.
 It’s important to talk to your students (and yourself) about what it means to be an “Artist.”
 Use these talking points:

 - If an artist does ten drawings, how many do you think they will like enough to frame and show people? (the answer is one- and sometimes it’s one in a hundred instead of one in ten!)